alinahid477/merlin-tkg/README.md

 - Follow along as per below.

 ### Docker
-- local machine / server must have docker ce or docker ee installed.
+- local machine / server must have docker ce or docker ee installed. (eg: `docker version`)
+- May need to run this (if you have not done this before) `sudo usermod -aG docker $USER`

 ### Binaries